-SVVA is overseen by the Catholic Diocese of Richmond and administered by the administration and faculty at Peninsula Catholic High School.
-It is designed to provide students in grades 8-12 an opportunity to engage in a live, synchronous virtual learning environment from anywhere.
+SVVA is overseen by the Catholic Diocese of Richmond and the Office of Catholic Schools and administered by the administration and faculty at Peninsula Catholic High School.
+It is designed to provide students in grades 8-12 with an opportunity to engage in a live, synchronous virtual learning environment from anywhere.
 Video conferencing cameras in each classroom bring the students together to collaborate and engage in the learning process, alongside their in-person peers attending Peninsula Catholic High School.
 Google-certified instructors apply innovative strategies to engage students, regardless of where they are located.

 Students who complete all the requirements for graduation will receive an advanced or standard high school diploma from Saint Vincent de Paul Virtual Academy overseen by the Catholic Diocese of Richmond, administered through the administration and faculty at Peninsula Catholic High School.

 We offer a complete curriculum to earn a high school diploma from Saint Vincent de Paul Virtual Academy that is recognized by colleges, universities, and employers and signifies that you have completed a rigorous course of study.
 GED preparation is not part of the curriculum.

 Saint Vincent de Paul Virtual Academy is designed for families with students in grades 8-12 within the Diocese of Richmond who prefer a virtual option for their students or who do not have a Catholic high school available near them.

 Yes!
 SVVA is ideal for many situations, including families who relocate out of the area for military or business transfers, or for families with members located in two different households.